Positive Wellbeing Psychology Melbourne | ADHD Assessment in Melbourne: A Step-by-Step Guide for Adults

 • Ongoing monitoring recommendations

 Ongoing care is then managed by the GP, supported by specialist guidance.
+For further information on costs see our fees and rebates page.
 This model is generally suited to individuals who have an established GP relationship and prefer GP-led continuity of care.

 MBS Item 291 is a single-use item and is not intended for ongoing specialist review.